vintagegamingsystems/Disk-Low-Level-Discovery-for-Physical-Disk-within-Windows-Performance-Monitoring-in-Zabbix-2.0/README.md

 Disk Low Level Discovery for Physical Disk within Windows Performance Monitoring in Zabbix 2.0
 ==========================

+Note: This software is completely ready yet because the items will become unsupported if you have more than one partition on a disk.
+I am working on that right now.

 This Powershell script returns JSON for Windows Perfomance Monitoring within Zabbix.

 This powershell script discovers the logical disks letters and physical disk index number for a windows machine.
 The returned values can be used to enable Zabbix to autodiscover all the individual disks in the following format: